 Magical Santorini is full of things to do for an unforgettable island vacation.
 From climbing the endless stairs to Fira to exploring volcanoes in the middle of the Caldera, Santorini is full of active adventures to get your blood pumping.

 But if you’re in search of a relaxing holiday, there are plenty of (multi-colored) beaches, lush wineries, and small town squares where you can kick back and chill out.
+Check out the best hotels in Santorini with private pools for an unforgettable and relaxing experience.

 No matter what kind of activities you choose to do in Santorini, you’ll find that it’s a thrilling place to visit.
 Perfect for young travelers, honeymooners or anyone seeking a luxurious vacation, Santorini is the place to be!